 Most of the survivors were military personnel and the notion of women and children first did not seem to apply on the burning Wilhelm Gustloff.

 The most recent research suggests that 9,400 people drowned, froze, or were burned to death but the likelihood remains that it was many more.

 Some 1,250 were plucked from the water, including the 67 year old Captain Petersen, who had abandoned ship early and the other three Captains who had been aboard.

 It was the greatest maritime disaster in history.

 Captain Marinesko was unaware of the scale of his achievement but just over a week later he confirmed his reputation as the world’s deadliest submariner when he torpedoed and sank the hospital ship Steuben with 5,000 injured German soldiers and crew on board drowning more than 3,000 of them.

-On returning to port Marinesko expected to be awarded the title Hero of the Soviet Union but his reputation as a liar and a braggart went before him.
+On returning to port Marinesko expected to be awarded the title Hero of the Soviet Union but his reputation as a liar went before him and his enemies were manifold.
 So instead he was awarded the Order of the Red Banner.
-So outraged was he that when his superiors turned up to present him with his award he submerged his submarine and wouldn't return to the surface until they had departed.
+So outraged was he that when his superiors turned up to present him with his award he submerged his submarine and wouldn’t return to the surface until they had departed.